DevelopIntelligenceBoulder/Intermediate-Python/README.md

 # Intermediate-Python

+IMPORTANT: If you are teaching this for the first time, please set up a meeting with Dave Wade-Stein prior to teaching so you understand the difficulties in delivering this course.

 A successful delivery of this course involves you understanding

 1. the backgrounds of the students in the class